 The purposes of the Factory-Built Housing (FBH) Program are to ensure the health and safety of persons using or purchasing factory-built homes or FBH building components, and to provide California residents with reduced housing costs through mass production techniques resulting from a factory production environment.
-In order to achieve these purposes, the following activities are conducted by the Department of Housing and Community Development (HCD) pursuant to the Health and Safety Code, commencing with Section 19960.
+In order to achieve these responsibilities, the following activities are conducted by the Department of Housing and Community Development (HCD) pursuant to the Health and Safety Code, commencing with Section 19960.

 - Plan check of FBH designs through HCD-approved Design Approval Agencies.